H-mahmoud/Job-Board/README.md

 - User can search for a job by Title, Category and/or Job Nature
 - Authenticated Users can update their profile information

+#### Admin:
+- Accept or remove Pending Posts
+- Create new Categories

 #### Recruiter:
-- Post a new job
+- Post a new job (Defualt status is pending)
 - Delete his posted jobs
 - View the information of job Candidates
 - View his Posted Jobs